TVforME/Repeater/README.md

 - 💞️ I’m looking to collaborate with others who are also Gophors and know the Gstreamer framework.
 - 📫 How to reach me on vk3dgtv@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Did you know that H.264 is a cornerstone of modern broadcast TV, reducing bandwidth by over 50% compared to previous technologies?
 While H.266 offers even more compression, it's unlikely to hit free-to-air TV soon due to the high costs of implementation by broadcasters and TV manufacturers.
-Tech innovation at its best, but sometimes costs keep it just out of reach!
+Another nugget of advice:-  You know FTA TV is well on the ways to a death spirl?
+The quality of FTA content more ads louder and biased news?
+Most of us have taken up streaming services.
+Myself are fond of YouTube, there is always people doing something worth watching.

 <!---
 TVforME/TVforME is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.